transcom/mymove/README.md

 Running migrations in local development:

-1. Use `make db_dev_migrate` to run migrations against your local dev environment.
+Use `make db_dev_migrate` to run migrations against your local dev environment.
-1. Use `make db_dev_migrate_down` to revert the most recently applied migration.
-This is useful while you are developing a migration but should not be necessary otherwise.

 Running migrations on Staging / Production: